YoCTEggy/YoCTEggy/README.md

    </div>

 <h1>👋🏻 Hey there! 👋🏻 </h1>
   <p>Welcome to my GitHub Profile.
 The name's Wed.
-I'm still learning on how to Web Design, or Programming.
-I have some experience on HTML, CSS, PHP and also MySQL.
-I'm just a normal guy trying to do better in life and strive.
+I'm still learning how to do web design and programming.
+I have some experience in HTML, CSS, PHP, and also MySQL.
+I'm just a normal guy trying to improve and strive.
 I love to play games most of the time.
 For more info, you can check my social media with the social links above.</p>

 <br>